 ALTERNATE OPTIONS

-43. Council may decide not to support the initiation of the amendment or to support initiating the amendment for advertising subject to submission of additional information (such as flood study) and/or other modifications, prior to forwarding the proposal to the WAPC seeking approval to advertise.
+43. Council may decide not to support advertising or to support advertising subject to submission of additional information (such as flood study) and/or other modifications, prior to forwarding the proposal to the WAPC seeking approval to advertise.